billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 Accept-Ranges: bytes
 ```

-And importantly, the entire response from Blob storage for the `GetProperties` API is just a few headers:
+And importantly, the entire response from the request to Blob storage for the `GetProperties` call
+is just a few headers:

 ```txt
 HEAD https://example.blob.core.windows.net/assets/medium.txt HTTP/1.1